 The Unseen Contributions

-The stories of FG SA pros continue to perpetuate the stigma of FGC student invisibility as they contribute to the success outcomes of their respective institutions.
+The stories of FG student affairs professionals continue to perpetuate the stigma of FGC student invisibility as they contribute to the success outcomes of their respective institutions.

-Dr. Estela Bensimon encourages an emphasis on the characteristics of practitioners in relationship to success of “marginal and marginalized students”.
+Dr. Estela Bensimon encourages an emphasis on the characteristics of practitioners in relation to the success of “marginal and marginalized students.”
 Dr. Bensimon explains,

-The exact benefits and contributions of FG pros toward attaining institutional FGC student success outcomes is unknown.
+The exact benefits and contributions of FG professionals toward attaining institutional FGC student success outcomes are unknown.